 Service flow initialization by terminal

 Terminal may initiate service flows with the preferred QoS parameters after authorization during the user session by sending service flow addition request to NA.
-Upon receiving the request, NA should reply service flow addition received message to TE as an immediate acknowledgement, then decide to admit or reject the request based on the admission control policy.
+Upon receiving the request, NA should reply service flow addition received message to TE as an immediate acknowledgement with the integrity verification, then decide to admit or reject the request based on the admission control policy.

 In case of admission, NA attaches the permitted service flow to a data path, and sends data path registration request to ANC, including the QoS parameters of the service flow and data path ID.
 If the request is accepted by ANC applying the user specific policy, it will assign SFID for the service flow and notify NA with the data path registration response, so that NA will reserve resources for the accepted service flows.
 NA sends service flow addition response to TE to notify the service flow establishment.